DSPN/azure-deployment-guide/bestpractices.md

 Network Security Groups can be configured to prevent outside access to the nodes, ensuring that the public IPs are only used for routing traffic between nodes.

 Public IPs are an option for development environments.
-For production environments, vnet peering is the best practice.
+For production environments, vnet peering for cross region communication is the best practice.
 (https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-peering-overview).

 ### VPN Gateway